Central African Republic entry requirements for Nigeria passport holders

 Recommended

-Carry a hotel booking confirmation or a letter of invitation from your host in the Central African Republic.
-Immigration may ask where you are staying, and having a printed address speeds up the process.Recommended
+Have a hotel booking or an invitation letter from a host in Central African Republic ready.
+Immigration may ask where you are staying, especially if you arrive without a pre-arranged itinerary.Recommended

 Proof of funds